Assembly code generated from Rust for parameter passing

 struct.

-Now let’s examine the assembly code generated for each method shown above.
+Now, let’s examine the assembly code generated for each method shown above.
+A flow chart and annotated assembly are presented for each method.

 pub fn magnitude_self_copy(self) -> f64 {